Segment Tree Basics and Visualization

 Summary in One Sentence

-Segment trees are a derivative of the binary tree structure, designed for efficient interval queries and dynamic updates.
-The time complexity for interval queries is , and for updating a single element is .
+A segment tree is a derivative of the binary tree structure, used to efficiently solve interval queries and dynamic modifications.
+The time complexity for interval queries is , and for dynamically modifying a single element is .

-The visualization panel supports the creation and usage of segment trees.
-The panel below demonstrates the logical structure, underlying array, and basic operations like query
+The visualization panel supports the creation and use of segment trees.
+The panel below shows the logical structure of a segment tree, the underlying array, and basic operations query, update

 Considering this is the first chapter, I do not intend to delve deeply into the implementation details of segment trees.
-Instead, I aim to provide an understanding of the basic principles and application scenarios of segment trees, giving you an intuitive grasp of the concept.
-Detailed code implementation will be covered in the data structure design section following the binary tree series exercises.
-It is not necessary to go in-depth here.
+Instead, I aim to give you an understanding of the basic principles and application scenarios of segment trees, providing a clear concept of them.
+The code implementation and application of segment trees are arranged in the later chapter on data structure design, so there is no need to go deep here.

-Let me start with an optimization idea mentioned in Selection Sort to gradually introduce the principles of segment trees and explain why this data structure is needed.
+Let me start with an optimization idea mentioned in Selection Sort, gradually introducing the principles of segment trees and why we need such a data structure.

 array such that suffixMin[i] = min(nums[i..])